 miniextendr::miniextendr_vendor() # scaffolded packages

-cargo generate-lockfile --manifest-path rpkg/src/rust/Cargo.toml
+cargo revendor --manifest-path rpkg/src/rust/Cargo.toml --stamp-lock

 # Verify